cryptocracy/flows/README.md

+# Souq:

+For Souq to fully function the path to a preferred server needs to be saved in its configuration.

-# Summary
+# Overview

+A preferred server has custom a set of [api end points](https://github.com/cryptocracy/flows/blob/master/node-red/flows.json).
+Built with Node-Red, some additonal nodes, Redis, and Blockstack.
+All working in unison to enable Souq users to Tag and Fund Projects while saving the Project details to an immutable ledger.

-This repo contains a manual setup guide (this readme) and the [flows](https://github.com/cryptocracy/flows/blob/master/api-end-points.json).
+This repo contains a manual setup guide (this readme) and the [flows](https://github.com/cryptocracy/flows/blob/master/node-red/flows.json).

 The json file is a Node-Red "flow" that can be easily imported into your Node-Red instance after the prerequisites are met.

-Essentially the server needs to have Node-Red, its additonal nodes, Redis, and Blockstack all installed, before the flows will run properly.
+This repo will also be deployable via Docker.
+Refer to the Docker Setup Guide for Details.

-# Warning:
+# Docker Setup Guide:

-For these api end points to be used, the client application (Souq) must have the path to the server saved in its configuration.
+... insert docker setup steps here ...

-# Prerequisites Setup Guide:
+# Manual Setup Guide:

 This guide assumes that you are using Ubuntu 16.04.
 Before you begin, you should have a non-root user account with `sudo` privileges set up on your system.
 (Still under construction)